hdlugas/MZsearch/paper/paper.md

 and matching (i.e., aligning the m/z values in such a way that we obtain a list of intensities \emph{of the same length} from each spectrum).
-In addition to these canonical spectrum preprocessing transformations for LC-MS, weight factor transformations and low-entropy transformations have been proposed to improve the performance of compound identification for both GC-MS and LC-MS [@Kim2012; @Li2021; @Dlugas2024].
-The Shannon Entropy Similarity measure has been shown to outperform the Cosine Similarity measure with respect to LC-MS-based compound identification [@Li2021].
-A generalization of the Shannon Entropy Similarity measure, the Tsallis Entropy Similarity measure, has recently been developed and performs better than the Shannon Entropy Similarity measure in both GC-MS and LC-MS data [@Dlugas2024].
+In addition to these canonical spectrum preprocessing transformations for LC-MS data, weight factor transformations and low-entropy transformations have been proposed to improve the performance of compound identification for both GC-MS and LC-MS data [@Kim2012;
+@Li2021; @Dlugas2024].
+The Shannon Entropy Similarity Measure has been shown to outperform the Cosine Similarity Measure with respect to LC-MS-based compound identification [@Li2021].
+A generalization of the Shannon Entropy Similarity Measure, the Tsallis Entropy Similarity Measure, has recently been developed and performs better than the Shannon Entropy Similarity Measure in both GC-MS and LC-MS data [@Dlugas2024].
 This recent study has further demonstrated that the order of preprocessing transformations is also critical to achieving higher accuracy in compound identification.
-However, to our knowledge, there is no tool that includes the recently-developed, high-performance similarity scores or considers the order of the transformations, which are important for effective metabolomics studies.
+However, to our knowledge, there is no tool that includes the recently-developed, high-performance entropy-based similarity measures or considers the order of the transformations, which are important for effective metabolomics studies.

-The developed Python package 'EZsearch' provides a command-line tool for performing spectral library matching on either GC-MS or LC-MS data.
+The developed 'MZsearch' is a command-line tool for performing spectral library matching on either GC-MS or LC-MS data.
 It allows users to construct their own spectrum preprocessing order using spectrum preprocessing transformations such as weight factor and low-entropy transformations.
-Additionally, the 'EZsearch' includes a novel entropy-based similarity measures, the Rényi Entropy Similarity Measure, enabling users to choose among four similarity measures: the commonly-used Cosine Similarity Measure [@Stein1994], the Shannon Entropy Similarity Measure [@Li2021], the recently-developed Tsallis Entropy Similarity Measure [@Dlugas2024], and the novel Rényi Entropy
+Additionally, the 'MZsearch' tool includes a novel entropy-based similarity measure, the Rényi Entropy Similarity Measure, enabling users to choose among four similarity measures: the commonly-used Cosine Similarity Measure [@Stein1994], the Shannon Entropy Similarity Measure [@Li2021], the recently-developed Tsallis Entropy Similarity Measure [@Dlugas2024], and the novel Rényi Entropy